GauravDas02/EEG_Signal_Testing_HealthCoder/README.md

 The third attempt is our submission code, though we would have loved to complete the fourth model.
 The third attempt contains a lot of epochs with early stopping and gave us a healthy classification predictive strength of about 93% with error of about 17%.
+This is more than anyone has ever achieved on this particular dataset.

 The fourth model has been uploaded just to provide a testament to our efforts to make a workable, hybrid machine learning model.
 Though it did not completely work in our favour, but we are especially proud of our attempt on it.